Randodood/coding-projects/README.md

 plane_stresses.py

 Draws the normal stress, shear stress and traction vectors onto all sides of a rotated wedge stress element based on xy stress input.
 The Mohr circle is shown on a second graph.
-This code uses the counter-clockwise positive convention for shear stress.
+This file uses the counter-clockwise positive convention for shear stress.

 ![plane_stresses_example](https://github.com/user-attachments/assets/94f69bff-b047-49c6-844d-bc9626a3b739)